VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 Maybe I should have called this "How to enable IDE-like features without third party plugins."
 Sounds interesting, right?
 That's basically what I want to show you here.

 I'm going to explain how to use the new configuration method that was introduced in Neovim v0.11.
-And I want to show it works because it's basically a layer on top of existing features.
+And I want to show how it works because it's basically a layer on top of existing features.
 This way you can make your own setup even on older Neovim versions.

 ## Requirements